 Richard Fitzwilliams has also promoted exhibitions of the works of top portrait painters, MICHAEL NOAKES and DAPHNE TODD (promoted exhibitions 2009, 2012, 2015), a portrait of the QUEEN by JEFF STULTIENS, a portrait of TONY BLAIR for sculptress SHENDA AMERY, an exhibition of photography by JURGEN SCHADEBERG, a HELP FOR HEROES event at the Naval and Military Club and THE LYNN PAINTER-STAINERS PRIZE as well as the ALEXANDER GOUDIE RETROSPECTIVE at the MALL GALLERIES in 2016.

-Since 1997 Richard Fitzwilliams has been a contributor to THE LONDON AND UK DATEBOOK, the quarterly magazine for event managers for which he writes the ARTSCENE column and reviews charitable events.
+Richard Fitzwilliams has been a contributor to THE LONDON AND UK DATEBOOK, the quarterly magazine for event managers for which he wrote the ARTSCENE column and reviewed charitable events 1997-2021.
 He covered LONDON FASHION WEEK for some years.
-He recited from Shakespeare to raise funds for THE GLOBE with MARK RYLANCE, debated at the UNIVERSITY OF LONDON and appeared in several films including HARRY POTTER AND THE PHILOSOPHERS STONE and I CAPTURE THE CASTLE.
+He recited from Shakespeare to raise funds for THE GLOBE with MARK RYLANCE, debated at the UNIVERSITY OF LONDON and appeared in several films including HARRY POTTER AND THE PHILOSOPHERS STONE, JOHNNY ENGLISH and I CAPTURE THE CASTLE.

-Richard Fitzwilliams has given talks at the National Army Museum, Hurlingham, HQS Wellington and various other clubs and societies on his specialist subjects such as royalty, Who’s Who, the Honours system, “swords and sandals” epics and on Mutiny on the Bounty, including fronting and scripting two events at the CINEMA MUSEUM in 2014.
-He has also been a guest lecturer at the Universities of London, Holt and Syracuse.
-Full page articles by him appeared in the Express on Who’s Who and on the Honours System in December 2010, on royalty on screen in 2012, on biblical epics in 2014 and online on the Queen and Duke’s Platinum Wedding Anniversary in 2017.
+Richard Fitzwilliams has given talks at the National Army Museum, Hurlingham, HQS Wellington and various other clubs and societies on his specialist subjects such as royalty, Who’s Who, the Honours system, “swords and sandals” epics, monarchy on screen and on Mutiny on the Bounty, including fronting and scripting two three hour events at the CINEMA MUSEUM in 2014.
+He has also been a guest lecturer at the Universities of London, Hult and Syracuse.
+Full page articles by him appeared in the Express on Who’s Who and on the Honours System in December 2010, on royalty on screen in 2012, on biblical epics in 2014 and online on the Queen and Duke’s Platinum Wedding Anniversary for Express in 2017.
+Also in the Commonwealth magazine Round Table, in The Metro on Princess Anne at 70 as well as the Sankei Shimbun in 2019/20 and pieces on Peter O’Toole (obituary) and Dutch royalty for CNN online as well as several for Metro and Express Online.